213withani/react/fulstackReactBook.md

 </html>
 ```

-Building a React app is all about components.
+* Building a React app is all about components.

-1. ProductList: Contains a list of product components
-2. Product: Displays a given product

-Self-contained and reusable: The markup, view logic, and often component-specific style is all housed in one place.
+* Self-contained and reusable: The markup, view logic, and often component-specific style is all housed in one place.

 Using JSX enables us to write the markup for our component views in a familiar, HTML-like syntax.